-Copy and paste the following code into the text box.
+Copy and paste the following code into the text box:

 import pandas as pd def azureml_main(dataframe1 = None, dataframe2 = None): dataframe1['Dollar/HP'] = dataframe1.price / dataframe1.horsepower return dataframe1

-Your pipeline should look the following image:
+Your pipeline should look like this image:

 The entry point script must contain the function